```html

 Address type: Postal Shipping address

-Address type Office Main address
+Address type; Headquarters Main address

-Contact salutation title
+Contact salutation Title

 First name First name